ankitj-97/made-template/project/project-plan.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. Identification of major causes of the accidents happening in India.
+1. Identification of major causes of the accidents happening.
-2. Consumer Behavior Analysis for Targeted Marketing
+2. Has there been an overall increase in the number of bicycles in Cologne.

 ## Description